Fu Rong: Early life

 Fu Rong, when he was young, was known for his virtues.
 His uncle, the state founder Fu Jiàn (note tone difference) wanted to make him the Prince of Anle.
 However, Fu Rong declined and although Fu Jiàn was surprised he accepted his nephew's refusal.
 After Fu Jiàn's death, his son and successor Fu Sheng greatly favored Fu Rong, and often had Fu Rong attend him in the palace.

-After Fu Jiān overthrew the arbitrarily violent Fu Sheng in 357 and claimed the title of "Heavenly Prince" (Tian Wang), he made Fu Rong the Duke of Yangping, and made Fu Rong one of his chief advisors.
+After Fu Jiān overthrew the arbitrarily violent Fu Sheng in 357 and claimed the title of "Heavenly King" (Tian Wang), he made Fu Rong the Duke of Yangping, and made Fu Rong one of his chief advisors.
 Ancient historians left behind records stating that Fu Rong was a tall and handsome gentleman, and that he was intelligent with an excellent memory, he was also physically strong, skilled at horsemanship, archery, as well as the use of spears.
 They also stated that he was skillful at ruling on legal cases and in governing the state.
 In 359, Fu Jiān offered to make Wang Meng the prime minister, but Wang Meng initially declined and recommended Fu Rong instead.
 Fu Jiān refused to accept Wang's declination.
 Throughout the years, Fu Rong largely acted as a voice for caution, urging Fu Jiān against risky actions.
 For example, in 360, Fu Jiān was going to relocate some Wuhuan and Xianbei tribes that had surrendered near the capital Chang'an, but after Fu Rong argued that it was too risky to locate recently surrendered peoples near the capital, Fu Jiān relented.